nicolasgodineau/Business_card/README.md

 - **Material-UI (MUI)**: To ensure a polished look and consistency in user interface components, I integrated Material-UI.
 This greatly simplified the design process and added a touch of professionalism.

-- **AOS (Animate On Scroll)**: I incorporated the AOS JavaScript library to add elegant animations when scrolling the page.
-These animations provide an additional visual dimension to my card, making it more appealing to visitors. ✨

 - **i18next**: My virtual business card supports multiple languages thanks to i18next, a language management library.
 This allows an international audience to access my information and contact me.

 - **Herotofu for the contact form**: I integrated Herotofu to create an interactive contact form. 📬